 He started with a small building dedicated to traps.
 He was able to set it up so that only one person could go through it at a time.
 The traps here were very simple.
 They were all pitfall traps that were only a foot deep.
 What changed was the difficulty of seeing the traps.
 At first everything was well lit and the traps were painfully obvious.
 Then the lighting grew dimmer and the traps became ever more difficult to spot.
 He also changed the terrain, so that the adventurers would be traveling through stone corridors, then over a dirt path, then grass, sand, and more.
 He mixed up everything as much as he could, until eventually the room became very narrow, pitch black, and the traps were indistinguishable from the surrounding terrain.
 Caden as a human would not have been able to spot almost all of these, but he needed to know what adventurers were capable of.

 When an adventurer had gone through the trap area they would be issued a token that said how well they did.
 That token was bound to them and would be needed to get through the primary door.
-Caden also made it so that the adventurers would not be able to do more than one test a day.
+Caden also made it so that the adventurers would not be able to repeat a test for some time.
 That should give him enough time to make changes as he learned about any visitors.